Xi'an International Football Center: Major matches

 On 3 September 2025, the Xi'an International Football Center held its first official match.
 In the first round of Group D of the 2026 AFC U-23 Asian Cup Qualifiers, China won 2-1 against Timor-Leste.

+The 2026 Team China Xi'an International Youth Football Tournament was held at the Xi'an International Football Center from 25 to 31 March 2026.
+The China U-23 national team played three home matches against North Korea, Thailand, and Vietnam.